When to use it

 These high volume logs tend to be less critical, but they are still incredibly helpful for investigations and detecting threats.

 Here's what we propose.
-Teams can continue to ingest their low volume log sources into Splunk, but they should move their high volume logs to a data lake in S3.
+Teams can continue to ingest their low volume log sources into their traditional SIEM, but they should move their high volume logs to a data lake in S3.

 And now here is how the costs change.
 Before Scanner, the bill for ingesting 1TB of logs per day into the SIEM is around $1M/year.
 Low volume logs are responsible for $500k of costs, and high volume logs are also responsible for $500k of costs.